IDragnev/rlox/README.md

 - **string** - string literals are sequences of characters enclosed in double quotes, such as *"hello"*.
 - **functions** - Lox has [first-class functions](https://en.wikipedia.org/wiki/First-class_function).
 It supports passing functions as arguments to other functions, returning them as the values from other functions, and assigning them to variables.
 - **nil** - the **nil** type has a single value - *nil*.
 It represents the [null value](https://en.wikipedia.org/wiki/Nullable_type).
 It is the value of any uninitialized variable and the default return value of functions.
 - **classes** - user defined types with methods and dynamic fields.
-Inheritance is coming soon.
+Inheritance is also supported.

 ## Working with values
 ### Variables and functions